antonDinkov/react-regular-exam/README.md

 Media queries have been added for mobile screen compatibility.
 A spinner has been added in many places for a better user experience, along with new redirects.
 The profile page and the edit functionality are fully completed.
+Two new repositories have been added in Cloudinary.
+And the corresponding functionality has been added.
 I’m uploading the README at the last moment.
 Due to time constraints, it’s possible that I may have missed some important details.
 I hope you are satisfied with the result!